pegwymonie/okra/README.md

 * Cost a certain about of exp points
 * Represents the class features from other systems, as well as feats from other systems.
 * Can have multiple levels.
-* Benifiets might not start at the first rank.
+* Benefits might not start at the first rank.

 Proficiencies:
 * Very Expansive.